heig-vd-dai-course/heig-vd-dai-course/01-introduction-and-course-organization/README.md

 - A place where you help each other
 - A place where you do not loose your time (efficient and useful)

-### What I don't want this course to be
+### What we don't want this course to be

 - A place you don't want to come
 - A place you don't feel comfortable/safe
 - A place where you can't ask questions
 - A place where you can't take anything away
-- If you have a problem with the course, I will do my best to fix it.
+- If you have a problem with the course, we will do my best to fix it.

-I will not take presences during this course.
-If you are done, you are free to go but I would appreciate if you try to help your classmates instead!
+We will not take presences during this course.
+If you are done, you are free to go but we would appreciate if you try to help your classmates instead!

 ## Where to find the course material